 Kathleen Michael, PhD, RN, CRRN, Barbara Resnick, PhD, ARNP, FAAN, University of Maryland School of Nursing

 Regular community walking is a simple activity that may improve health, function, and quality of life in older adults.
 There are, however, deterrents to safety that may prevent people from walking in the West Baltimore neighborhood.
 Two under-addressed safety issues that affect walking behaviors are impaired hearing and foot problems.
-Grantees proposed an interprofessional project for residents of the Mt.
-Clare Overlook Apartments, providing ear examinations, cleaning and hearing testing with free/low cost referrals provided as needed; and foot care and fitting of sneakers for walking.
-Students from the Schools of nursing and medicine teamed to conduct the screening and care interventions.
+Grantees proposed an interprofessional project for residents of the Mount Clare Overlook Apartments, providing ear examinations, cleaning and hearing testing with free/low-cost referrals provided as needed; and foot care and fitting of sneakers for walking.
+Students from the schools of nursing and medicine teamed to conduct the screening and care interventions.
 Participants received education about the benefits of daily walking, sneakers for walking, pedometers, behavioral strategies to enhance self-efficacy, and maps of walking routes in the adjacent neighborhood.
-The project culminated in a community walk, Walk Baltimore, with all study participants and researchers joining together.
+The project culminated in a community walk titled Walk Baltimore, with all study participants and researchers joining together.
 To learn more about the project, see WALK BALTIMORE Presentation.

 Resnick, B., Michael, K., Hammersla, M., Galik, E., Klinedinst, J., Torain, J., Katz, D., & Donlan, J. (under review).
 Community Engagement and Health Promotion in Senior Housing.